macOS Desktop App

 Choose the clips that are useful enough to analyze as references.

-Search by mood, motion, composition, lighting, and subject.
+Search by mood, motion, composition, lighting, subject, and use case.

 Bring real visual examples into prompts, boards, edits, and pitches.

-Request Mac access and turn selected shots from your own footage into searchable visual references.
+Request Mac access and turn your own videos into searchable, shot-level visual references.